anpag/dataflow-kf2bq-template-issue/README.md

 The provided Python scripts will generate and send Avro-formatted data to your Kafka topic.

+### Dynamic Data Generation Engine

+A key component of this repository is the dynamic data generation engine, found in `data_generator.py`.
+This script is designed to automatically create realistic, randomized data that conforms to a given Avro schema.

+#### How it Works

+The script leverages a Large Language Model (Google's Gemini) to analyze an Avro schema (`.avsc` file) and generate a Python function that can produce data matching that schema's structure and data types.
+It intelligently maps schema types to appropriate fake data generators (e.g., generating UUIDs for `uuid` logical types, ISO 8601 timestamps for `timestamp-millis`, and realistic random data for strings, integers, etc.).

+This allows for the rapid creation of high-quality test data for any Kafka topic that uses Avro and the Confluent Schema Registry.

+#### Pre-Generated Function

+This repository includes a pre-generated function, `generated_functions/PurchaseRequestEventV1_datagen.py`, which was created from the `PurchaseRequestEventV1.avsc` schema.
+The `dynamic_producer.py` script automatically uses this function to generate the data sent to the Kafka topic.

+#### Generating Your Own Data Functions

+You can use the `data_generator.py` script to generate a data creation function for any Avro schema.

+1.  **Set your Gemini API Key:**
+    The script requires a Gemini API key to be set as an environment variable.
+    ```bash
+    export GEMINI_API_KEY="[YOUR_GEMINI_API_KEY]"
+    ```

+2.  **Run the script:**
+    Execute the script and provide the path to your Avro schema file.
+    ```bash
+    python data_generator.py --schema-file /path/to/your/schema.avsc
+    ```
+    The script will generate a new Python file in the `generated_functions/` directory containing the data generation logic for your.

 ### Setup

 1.  **Clone this repository and install dependencies:**